Learning Rules from Rewards: Simulations

-In the Pong environment (see \cref{fig:Pong}) two paddles, one corresponding to the player and the other to the enemy, hit a ball in order to make the ball pass the opponent.
-The player receives positive rewards when the ball passes over the enemy, and negative rewards when the ball passes over itself.
-The episode ends then either the player or the enemy make the ball pass the other 21 times.
-Both the player and the enemy can move only on the y-axis, while the ball can move on the x- and y-axis.
+In this environment, two paddles, one corresponding to the player and the other to the enemy, hit a ball with the objective of hitting it past the opponent (see \autoref{fig:Pong}).
+The player receives a positive reward when the ball passes the enemy, and a negative reward when the ball passes the player.
+The episode ends when either the player or the enemy makes the ball pass the other 21 times.
+Both the player and the enemy can move only on the y-axis, while the ball can move on the x-axis and the y-axis.
 The actions available to the player in this environment are: \texttt{NOOP}, \texttt{FIRE}, \texttt{RIGHT}, \texttt{LEFT}, \texttt{RIGHTFIRE}, \texttt{LEFTFIRE}.
-However, as the last two actions had the same effect as \texttt{RIGHT} and \texttt{LEFT}, we omitted them for the sake of simplicity.
+However, as the last two actions had the same effect as \texttt{RIGHT} and \texttt{LEFT}, we omitted them for simplicity.
 Because in Pong there are three objects instead of two, the number of potential object and trajectory relations increases accordingly.
-Furthermore, besides the object and trajectory relations used in the previous simulation, we added two \texttt{contact} relations between the player and the ball, and the ball and the enemy (these relations are necessarily logical). \cref{tab:PongTable} on \cref{app:StateRepresesentations} presents all the relations used to represent the state of the Pong environment.
-Note that to represent the state of Pong in a tabular fashion using the relations of \cref{tab:PongTable} one would need to build a $3^9\cdot2^2=78,732$ rows $\times$ 4 columns table.
+Furthermore, in addition to the object and trajectory relations used in the previous simulation, we introduced two \texttt{contact} relations between the player and the ball, and between the ball and the enemy (these relations are necessarily logical). \autoref{tab:PongTable} in the Appendix presents all the relations used to represent the state of the Pong environment.

+As in Breakout, during the construction of the state, we filtered out all states where the ball was not present.
+When the state was empty, the agent always took a randomly sampled action.